iadcialim/sdd-llm-toolkit/INSTALL.md

 - Replace `/path/to/sdd-llm-toolkit` with the actual path to the cloned toolkit repository
 - This installs prompts to `.github/prompts/` (Copilot requirement), `.specify/`, and `sdd-toolkit/` in your project
-- Preserves existing `.specify/memory/` directory (including `constitution.md`) if it already exists
+- Preserves existing `.specify/memory/` directory (including `constitution.md`) on install and update
 - Does NOT copy the `prompts/` folder to your project

 ## Manual Install